UPDATE (11.03.2019): Post revised for clarity. Some images updated.

 Astoria and Queens Boulevard

-Under NYTIP, all R service serves Astoria to preserve and enhance service levels.
-To preserve service levels at Queens Blvd local stations, NYTIP extends the G to Forest Hills to replace the R; the G would use full-length (600′) trains instead of its current 300′ trains.
-Beyond Astoria-Ditmars Blvd station, NYTIP contemplates a new storage yard for R trains within the Con Edison property due north; this yard also serves as an anchor for a future Astoria line extension to LaGuardia Airport (future post).
+Under NYTIP, all R service serves Astoria, giving Astoria riders a major service increase.
+To preserve service levels at Queens Blvd local stations, NYTIP extends the G to Forest Hills to replace the R. The G would use full-length (600′) trains instead of its current 300′ trains.
+North of Astoria-Ditmars Blvd station, NYTIP contemplates a new storage yard for R trains within the Con Edison property; this yard also serves as an anchor for a future Astoria line extension to LaGuardia Airport (future post).
 To preserve connectivity between Queens Blvd and Broadway services, NYTIP contemplates an in-system transfer connecting the Queens Plaza and Queensboro Plaza stations.

 Along Queens Blvd, the E and F run express and the G and M run local.
 As an additional enhancement, the M local extends to Jamaica – 179th Street to allow F trains to run express from there.

-Taken together, these changes will enable service increases with existing rolling stock; future investments in rolling stock should achieve the baseline service levels contemplated by NYTIP on every line – peak service at least every 4 minutes and off-peak service at least every 8 minutes.
+Taken together, these changes will enable service increases with existing rolling stock and achieve the initial baseline service levels contemplated by NYTIP on every line – peak service every 4 minutes or better and off-peak service every 8 minutes or better.

 In my next post, I will discuss overnight service on the enhanced NYC Subway.
 Until next time!